Everything You Need to Know About HTML5 Players for Live Video Streaming (Update)January 24, 2023

 Captions and Subtitles

 A high-quality HTML5 player will allow you to display subtitles or screen reader descriptions during playback.
 These features are essential to make your content more accessible to your viewers, so double check if you can include captions (preferably in multiple languages) when selecting the player right for you.

 Analytics are valuable for measuring viewership, engagement levels, and other aspects of your audience’s behavior.
 The more you can understand how they interact with your content and what they connect with, the better content you can deliver that grows your video ROI.

 HTML5 players can also provide quality of experience data, such as failed playback, buffering, and stalls, which allows you to discover and address delivery problems that help ensure your viewers have the best experience possible.

 Choose the Best HTML5 Player for You

-Now that you know a little more about how HTML5 players work and what to look for, check out our list of the best players around, and find out more about how Wowza Video’s player, a fully-featured and customizable HMTL5 playback solution can help you easily integrate streaming video into your business-critical applications.
+Now that you know a little more about how HTML5 players work and what to look for, check out our list of the best players around.
+You can also find out more about how Wowza recently acquired Flowplayer to create Flowplayer for Wowza Video, an extendible HTLM5 playback solution that is now fully integrated into the platform.
+With Flowplayer for Wowza Video, developers can build elegant and immersive video experiences in a snap.
+The easy-to-use, fast-loading player connects our customers with enhanced player configurability, interactive playback features, advanced analytics, and a rich plugin library.
+Try Flowplayer for Wowza Video to help you easily integrate streaming video into your business-critical applications.